Jazzsw/TDS-Matrixify-Parser/README.md

 ## Command Mode ##
 This changes how the information is read by Shopify.
 In most cases the "Update" option is going to be the right option for standard price updates.
-Information on the other options, and their affects can be found in the Matrixify docs found here https://matrixify.app/documentation/list-of-commands-across-matrixify-sheets/.
+Information on the other options and their effects can be found in the Matrixify docs found here https://matrixify.app/documentation/list-of-commands-across-matrixify-sheets/.

 ## Bulk Tags ##